SamLikesCoding/Habit/README.md

 ## That stupid thought

-In olden times, as i look for apps in app store or play store, i try to find a sutable one that could achieve my goal, like as what i look for in the app.
+In olden times, as i look for apps in app store or play store, i try to find a suitable one that could achieve my goal, like as what i look for in the app.
 Now, i kinda know some frameworks and the question became "Can i code that?".
 This is one of the projects from that series.